divyaang/Text-Classification/README.md

 # Text-Classification

-Various tasks achieved in this project include:
+Various tasks completed in this project include:

 1. Performed Test Classification using Multinomial Naive Bayes(already implemented in sklearn).
 2. Implemented Naive Bayes on my own from scratch for text classification.